awslabs/graphstorm/docs/source/advanced/multi-target-ntypes.rst

 Using multi-target node type training (Not Recommended)
 -------------------------------------------------------

 You can also use GraphStorm's multi-target node types configuration.
-But this method lacks of the flexibility that the multi-task learning method provides.
+But this method is less flexibility that the multi-task learning method provides.

 - Train on multiple node types: The users only need to edit the ``target_ntype`` in model config